-- We reserve the right to remove any of your possessions which are not removed from communal areas.
-You will be charged for any costs associated with their removal.
+- We reserve the right to remove and dispose of any possessions which are not removed from communal areas.
+You will be charged for any costs associated with their removal and disposal.

 - If you are concerned about a cluttered or blocked communal area then it is your responsibility to contact your Neighbourhood Management Officer, Customer Account Manager or Independent Living Coordinator.
 You may also contact Customer Services using the details here.